tdurieux/tdurieux.github.io/README.md

     </p>
 </div>

-**About Me**: I am currently doing a Post-Doc at INESC-ID, University of Lisbon in Portugal.
-I am working on automatic patch generation technique and fault localization.
-I did my Ph.D. at University of Lille, France.
+**About Me**: I am currently doing a Post-Doc at KTH Royal Institute of Technology.
+My research intersts are software debloating and automatic patch generation, bugs indentification, developer interaction with bots.
+I did my Ph.D. at University of Lille, France on automatic patch generation in production.
-My research interest is in automatic software repair and especially in automatic patch generation for the production.

-**Quick Biography**: Post-doc at INESC-ID, University of Lisbon in Portugal; Ph.D. from University of Lille, France; M.S. degrees, Computer Science, from the University of Lille; B.A., Computer Science, from Institut Paul Lambin in Belgium.
+**Quick Biography**: Post-doc at KTH Royal Institute of Technology, Sweden; previous post-doc at INESC in Portugal; Ph.D. from University of Lille, France; M.S. degrees, Computer Science, from the University of Lille; B.A., Computer Science, from Institut Paul Lambin in Belgium.
 During my studies, I did several internships as well in the industry (Microsoft Innovation Center, Emakina) as in the academic (KTH, CERN).
 I also created and maintain several [open-source projects](/projects/) for research purposes and more.

 **Location**: Lisbon, Portugal<br>